conoro/hugo.conoroneill.net/content/post/the-arduino-uno-mini-limited-edition-is-a-bit-odd.md

 description = "I just had to buy this device to celebrate how much Arduino has done for me since 2012"
 +++

-Two things happened in 2012 that have made the past decade a geeky joy - I discovered the [Arduino]() project and the first Raspberry Pi was released.
+Two things happened in early 2012 that have made the past almost-decade a geeky joy - I discovered the [Arduino](https://www.arduino.cc) project and the first Raspberry Pi was released.
 Since then I've had a ridiculous amount of fun with both and built a ton of useful and useless projects.

 Despite having a Masters degree in Electronics, I've never worked as a Electronic Engineer and have always lived in the software world.
 I'd often wanted to dabble over the years but everything seemed just too difficult.
 Then somehow I heard about Arduino and bought my first Starter Kit from [Seeedstudio](https://www.seeedstudio.com/Arduino-Starter-Kit-p-1332.html) in China.
 It was a revelation.
 The ability to quickly wire things together and use a massive array of software libraries to assemble a working project was mind-blowing.